2022 Serbian constitutional referendum: Reception

 Analysts had concluded that the turnout and success of the referendum were equally important for the government, but that due to the April general elections, the campaign for the constitutional changes would be restrained.
-Experts also noted that "the changes are good and crucial, although a possibility of abuse still exists".
+Lawyers also noted that "the changes are good and crucial, although a possibility of abuse still exists" (izmene su dobre i ključne ali prostora za zloupotrebu i dalje ima).
 The European Union, including the governments of the France, Germany, Italy, United Kingdom, and United States welcomed the referendum.
 Additionally, Josep Borrell had called Kosovo to allow the collection of votes on its territory under the supervision of the Organization for Security and Co-operation in Europe.

 "Yes" campaign

-Aleksandar Vučić stated that "if the referendum doesn't pass, European integrations will stop for one year", while Ivica Dačić expressed his hope for the referendum to pass.
-On 11 January, Vučić called for citizens to vote on the referendum, and said that he would vote for the "yes" option.
-Prime minister Ana Brnabić also stated her support for the "yes" option, as did political parties such as the Socialist Party of Serbia, Party of United Pensioners of Serbia, United Serbia, Justice and Reconciliation Party, and the Social Democratic Party of Serbia.
+Aleksandar Vučić stated that "if the referendum does not pass, European integrations would stop for one year", while Ivica Dačić expressed his hope for the referendum to pass.
+On 11 January, Vučić called for citizens to vote in the referendum, and said that he would vote for the "yes" option.
+Prime Minister Ana Brnabić also stated her support for the "yes" option, as did political parties such as the Socialist Party of Serbia, Party of United Pensioners of Serbia, United Serbia, Justice and Reconciliation Party, and the Social Democratic Party of Serbia.

 The incumbent justice minister Maja Popović, who participated in the talks and the formation of the final document, was also supportive of such changes.
 The Venice Commission also stated their support, and that the changes were met with most of their recommendations.
 Lawyer Milan Antonijević also expressed his support for the referendum.